Swan maiden: South America: The Vulture Wife

 German ethnologist Theodor Koch-Grunberg collected a version of the Vulture Wife from the Taulipangs (also known as Taurepang, a subgroup of the Pemon people).
-In this story, which he titled Der Besuch im Himmel ("A Visit to Heaven"), after a war between rival tribes Kuyalakog and Palawiyang, only a man named Maitchaule (in another translation, Maitxaule) survives.
-He has dreams about a beautiful woman, and captures the daughter of the vulture king.
+In this story, which he titled Der Besuch im Himmel ("A Visit to Heaven"), after a war between rival tribes, Kuyalakog and Palawiyang, only a man named Maitchaule (in another translation, Maitxaule) survives.
+He dreams of a beautiful woman and captures the daughter of the vulture king.
 He brings her home and orders her to become a woman.
-Maitchaule goes to hunt, fish and harvest vegetables and fruit.
-While he is away, the vulture becomes a woman and does the chores, but as the man comes home, she turns back into a vulture.
-One day, Maitchaule discovers her human form and convinces her to live with him as if they are husband and wife.
+Maitchaule goes hunting, fishing, and harvesting vegetables and fruit.
+While he is away, the vulture turns into a woman and does the chores, but when the man comes home, she turns back into a vulture.
+One day, Maitchaule discovers her human form and convinces her to live with him as if they were husband and wife.
 Time passes, and the vulture wife wants to visit her vulture family.
-The vulture wife comes back with two brothers and takes her human husband to visit his father-in-law, the vulture-king called Kasanapodole.
-The vulture-king is introduced to his son-in-law and orders him on difficult tasks: first, the human is to dry out the Kapöpiakupö Lake in two days; second, to build a house on a rock; thirdly, to build a bench with two heads.
+The vulture wife returns with her two brothers and takes her human husband to visit her father-in-law, the vulture-king called Kasanapodole.
+The vulture-king introduces his son-in-law and orders him on difficult tasks: first, to dry out the Kapöpiakupö Lake in two days; second, to build a house on a rock; third, to build a bench with two heads.
 While in Heaven, Maitchaule is helped by small animals in his tasks.

-Koch-Grunberg published a version from the Tembé people which he titled Die Tochter des Königsgeiers ("The King Vulture's Daughter"): some king vultures take off their feathers to bathe in a lake.
+Koch-Grunberg published a version from the Tembé people, which he titled Die Tochter des Königsgeiers ("The King Vulture's Daughter"): some king vultures shed their feathers to bathe in a lake.
 A human man builds a hunting lodge and waits for the vulture women to return the next day.
-When the vulture women return, the man hides the vulture feathers from a woman and takes her as his wife.
+When the vulture women return, the man hides the vulture feathers from the woman and takes her as his wife.
 They have a son.
-Some time later, the vulture wife wants to visit her family, and fashions makeshift wings for her human husband and human son with Janiparana leaves.
-With one of her feathers, she turns the leaves into vulture feathers and the three fly to the skies.
+Some time later, the vulture wife wants to visit her family and fashions makeshift wings for her human husband and son from Janiparana leaves.
+With one of her feathers, she turns the leaves into vulture feathers, and the three fly to the skies.
 They pass by the house of the Sun and the house of the Moon and reach the King Vulture's house.
 Later, the King Vulture orders his son-in-law to carve a large canoe in one day; then, the next day, to block a river and bring him the Trahira fish (which are alligators); and lastly to raze a forest to the ground.